Academic Information

 Leave of Absence

-If you have completed at least one term of your degree program at Concord Law School and can demonstrate extenuating circumstances beyond your control, you may request a leave of absence.
+If you have completed at least one term of your degree program at Purdue Global Law School and can demonstrate extenuating circumstances beyond your control, you may request a leave of absence.
 A leave generally permits you to suspend studies and return to the version of the program that you left.

 You must complete and sign a Leave of Absence Request Form and submit it through the Office of Student Support for approval.
 As appropriate, provide documentation to support your request.
 If you are seeking a leave of absence in the middle of a term, there may be impacts to your funding; therefore, you should speak with the Student Finance Office prior to submitting the leave request.